adbrucker/logicalhacking-zsh/README.md

                           Isabelle (command completion and a few helper functions).
 ## License

 If not otherwise stated, all sub-projects are licensed under a MIT-style license.

+SPDX-License-Identifier: MIT